 Bench Press vs Other Exercises for Triceps: Which Is Better?

 As mentioned earlier, it’s going to depend on the lifter’s overall goal.
-If a lifter’s main focus is to build strength, then a compound movement like the bench will outperform a cable tricep pushdown.
+If a lifter’s main focus is to build strength, then a compound movement like the bench will outperform a cable triceps pushdown.

 However the cable pushdown would easily beat out the bench press in terms of overall hypertrophy for the muscle.
+The best approach is to combine bench press with accessory exercises.

-And even if a powerlifter’s main focus is building strength, they can easily add a few accessories into an 8 week powerlifting program, and see a boost in tricep growth, without hurting their strength gains.
+And even if a powerlifter’s main focus is building strength, they can easily add a few accessories into an 8 week powerlifting program, and see a boost in triceps growth, without hurting their strength gains.

 The Best Bench Press Variations for Triceps